📚 What does this SEO resources hub include? (Direct answer)

 SEO Students & Career Changers

-Use the Technical SEO MCQ exam to test knowledge gaps before interviews, and the AEO/GEO checklist to understand what modern SEO actually covers in 2026.
+Use the Technical SEO MCQ exam to identify knowledge gaps before interviews, and the AEO/GEO checklist to understand what modern SEO actually covers in 2026.

 In-House SEO Teams